Doctor of Philosophy, 2010, Science Education, University of Maryland, College Park

 Co-organizer of the Physics Education Research Seminar, Department of Physics.
 (09/04-05/05) Scheduled speakers, arranged travel and housing for speakers, and organized seminars on Education and Physics Education research.

-Reviewed submissions for publication in the journals: Cognition and Instruction and the Journal of Research in Science Teaching.
+Reviewed submissions for publication in the journals: Cognition and Instruction, the Journal of Research in Science Teaching, Science Education, Physical Review Special Topics – Physics Education Research, Cultural Studies of Science Education, and the Physics Education Research Conference proceedings.

 National Association of Research in Science Teaching